 Meanwhile, net income totaled $140 million for the quarter, compared with $209 million during last year’s third quarter.
 Last year’s number included a non-recurring, non-cash benefit of about $73 million to recognize the tax benefits of previously reported tax losses.

-In an investor conference call, EchoStar chairman Charlie Ergen said the company's "gross and net subscriber [gains were] the most we've done in a quarter in some time."
+In an investor conference call, EchoStar chairman Charlie Ergen said the company’s “gross and net subscriber adds was the most we’ve done in a quarter in some time.”

 EchoStar president Carl Vogel said the company also saw an increased take rate on PVR and HD TV products in the period.